weltonrodrigo/azure-token-helper/README.md

 AZURE_TOKEN_HELPER_ALLOWED_CORS_ORIGINS=http://localhost:8001,https://cdpn.io
 ```

-Open an issue if you need help creating the application credentials in Azure AD.
-Basically, you
+Open an issue if you need help creating the application credentials in Azure AD and I'll
-can use the script ```create_credentials.azcli```
+document it here.
+Basically, you can use the script ```create_credentials.azcli```

 You still will need to add permission to impersonate the user on the API and to query Azure Maps.